 The Outlander Series &

-A fascinating program of traditional Scots and Scottish Gaelic music from both the Outlander series of novels and the filmed series.
+Fascinating programs of traditional Scots and Scottish Gaelic music from both the Outlander novels and the filmed series.
 The Outlander novels quote a wonderful variety of Scottish songs, airs and dance tunes, and the sound track of the popular television series incorporates even more.
 MacKenzie presents this program of music from both the Highlands and the Lowlands on an array of instruments including wooden flutes, whistles, concertina, Scottish smallpipes, border bagpipes and voice.
 Covering history, language, literature and cultural traditions.

-Hear some of your favorites, learn about tradition, and join in on a smash-hit wool waulking song!
+Hear some of your favorites, learn about tradition, and join in on a Gaelic rhythmic work song!

 Libraries, colleges, festivals, special interest groups, community centers.
 Perfect for Legacy programming in the state of MN.